minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 == Data Types
 === representative data
 - source: github dataframe (of current and historical legislators) and bioguide, not https://sunlightlabs.github.io/datacommons/bulk_data.html because only goes till 2014..
+- why not DIME...
+- why not Sunlightlabs
 - needed to use representative data to match with contributions.
 Since contributions always were to everyone, and/or to house candidates, needed to keep only those who then made it to the house.